Kankan (rapper)

-Keandrian Qynzel Jones (born September 22, 2000) known professionally as Kankan (stylized as KANKAN), is an American rapper, producer, and songwriter.
+Keandrian Qynzel Jones (born September 22, 2000), known professionally as Kankan (formerly stylized as KANKAN), is an American rapper, producer, and songwriter.
+He rose to fame in 2021 with the release of his single "Woke Up".

 Early life

 Jones was born on September 22, 2000, in Dallas, Texas.
 Jones grew up listening to artists such as Speaker Knockerz.
 He did not initially plan on becoming a rapper.
-In an interview, Jones is quoted as saying that he started rapping initially, "as a joke".
-After realizing how fun it was to make music, Kankan began to pursue music fully.
+In an interview, Jones claimed that he started rapping initially "as a joke".
+After realizing how much he enjoyed making music, Jones began to pursue music fully.

 Career

 In 2017, Kankan produced for Smokepurpp.
 In 2019, Kankan collaborated with artist Fifty Grand.
 On October 5, 2021, Kankan released his debut album RR, featuring rapper Yeat.
 On September 30, 2022, Kankan released his second studio album Way2Geeked.
+On January 13, 2023, Kankan was featured on BabyTron's project, BIN Reaper 3: New Testament.
+In February 2025, Kankan released the precursor B4 F.E.B in buildup for his next project.
+Then, on October 24, 2025, Kankan released his third studio album, titled #F.E.B.
+On May 15, 2026, Kankan was featured on the track "Red Dot" with Lil Shine off of his album Get Rich Or Die Sippin.

+Musical style

+Andy Kellman of AllMusic wrote how Kankan represents Dallas with his "unhurried flow and urgent lyrics".

+Critical reception

+Kankan's music has often generated positive reviews, with Antonio Johri of Complex Networks writing that Kankan's track, "Goin' To Hell," has since then become an underground favorite due to its minimalistic flow and catchiness.